 But what about if it starts shedding once 1 month, instead?
 Because this isn’t normal behavior, you might be concerned, but there’s no need to be.
 It’s typically down to these two reasons:

 - Your vivarium may be warmer or more humid in the summer.

 - Your snake may feed more in summer because it’s more active.
 This can make it grow more, and therefore, shed more often.

 Your snake is probably going through a growth spurt.
 This isn’t a problem.

 Eye Caps Won’t Come Off

 You can tell by taking a look at the discarded skin.
 Look for the snake’s eye caps, which are like small, dark discolorations in the shed.
 You should also look for their tail tip because this can cause complications.

 These two parts are the most difficult for your snake to shed.
 If your snake’s eye caps don’t come off, don’t worry.
 It doesn’t present any serious risks.

 Leave their eye caps alone.
 If you try and get rid of it manually, you can cause more damage to your snake’s eye.

 If their tail tip doesn’t come off, this can cause complications.
 Your snake sheds because they outgrow their skin.
 If the tail tip stays on, this can cut off blood flow to the tip of the tail.
 If this happens, it may die and drop off.

 Even worse, this can cause necrosis or infection that may kill your snake.
 Keep an eye out for this if it’s your albino corn snake shedding.
 Unfinished sheds are more difficult to notice on these snakes.

-If either problem occurs, you should use humidity and moisture to help your snake shed whatever’s left.
-Either use the towel trick, create a moist hide or get a tank humidifier, such as the Evergreen Pet Supplies Reptile Humidifier on Amazon.
+If either problem occurs, you should use humidity and moisture to help your snake shed whatever is left.
+Either use the towel trick, create a moist hide or get a tank humidifier.
 These will make the skin softer and help your corn snake shed from tip to tail.